Ashlin Alverez

 What school do you go to?
 Do you enjoy it?

-USC Hybrid [High School].
+USC Hybrid High School.
 I do like it.
-It's really good; they have a lot of clubs, and [they tell us], ‘Please make your own [club] too.’
+They have a lot of clubs, and [they encourage us] to make our own [clubs].
 If you want to start a club, they let you.
-It also has a lot of sports.
+[My school] also has a lot of sports.

-Last year, I was in psychology.
-I'm doing psychology again this year.
-I also want to [join] a singing club because I love singing and music club.
-Right now, I'm the current president of the club I’m in, which is the National Dance Honor Society.
+Last year, I was in the psychology club.
+I’m doing it again this year.
+I also want to [join] a singing club because I love singing and music clubs.
+Right now, I’m the current president of the club I’m in, which is the National Dance Honor Society.
 I’m in charge of attendance and adding more students to the club to make it big.

 What do you guys do in that club?

 In dance, we have events, [such as] homecoming.
 Events are a big thing with a lot of people.
-For the first meeting, we will have a Just Dance competition, and everybody will do Just Dance so we can feel comfortable.
-The vision is to make everybody feel safe, as if nobody's being judged.
-We all have different styles, and that's why I tell everybody, “We are all different in our own ways, so nobody is going to be judged by the way they move because we all have different backgrounds.”
+For the first meeting, we will have a Just Dance competition, and everybody will play Just Dance so we can feel comfortable.
+The vision is to make everyone feel safe, as if [no one] is being judged.
+We all have different styles, and that’s why I tell everybody, “We are all different in our own ways, so nobody is going to be judged by the way they move because we all have different dance backgrounds.”

 I love dancing and music, especially Hispanic music.
 I also like rap.
-I could never, never do rap — I talk too slow — but I like listening to it.
-I also love to listen to calm music and love songs; they’re really inspiring.
+I could never, ever do rap — I talk too slow — but I like listening to it.
+I also love to listen to calm music and love songs.
+They’re really inspiring.

 Is there anything you do outside of school, like hobbies or anything else you’re interested in?

 I like watercolor.
-I love combining colors and fading, like [when] you start from dark to bright colors.
-It’s so interesting and satisfying, and I like doing it.
+I love combining colors and fading, like when you start from dark to bright colors.
+It’s so interesting and satisfying.
 I enjoy painting mountains or hearts.
 I made one big heart with some trees in the middle.
-And I like writing words in it, like inspirational quotes.
+I like writing words in [my paintings], like inspirational quotes.

 What’s your favorite childhood memory?

-When I was 7 years old, I would go with my cousins to this park with trees with mangos and this fruit called jocote.
+When I was 7 years old, I would go with my cousins to this park with mango trees and a tree with fruit called jocote (Spanish plum).
 They’re so good.
-We would climb the tree and get the mangos and jocotes; some were green, and they [were] sour.
-We would get them in a big bucket and put lemon and flavor in them.
+We would climb the tree and pick the mangos and jocotes; some were green and sour.
+We would [place them] in a big bucket and put lemon and flavor in them.
 It was so good.

 Have you traveled anywhere?

-New York for my uncle's wedding.
+[I went to] New York for my uncle’s wedding.
 It was nice.
 In New York, it was funny because we were walking on the street, and out of nowhere, a big rat passed through our feet.
-I was like, “Oh no, this is not okay,” and we were laughing, and I was [thinking], Oh my God, how could this happen here?
-There’s a lot of people [there].
-When I got off the train with my mom and my family, oh my God, there were a lot of people.
+I was like, “Oh no, this is not okay!”
+We were laughing, and I was thinking, Oh my God, how could this happen here?
+There are a lot of people there.
+When I got off the train with my mom and family, oh my God, there were so many people!

 Do you work or live in Koreatown?

-I'm thinking of working and helping out my parents.
+I’m thinking of working to help out my parents.
 I live far away.
 Do you know the Coliseum?
-[I live] like right there.
+[I live] right by there.

 What are your thoughts on Koreatown?

 Koreatown is supportive.
-I started doing a program [there] last year, and we were doing a lot of activities.
-Koreatown is nice and supportive, and they [community members] love helping others and providing resources.
+I started a program there last year, and we did a lot of activities.
+Koreatown is nice and supportive, and [the community members] love helping others and providing resources.
 That’s big.

 Do you have a significant memory in Koreatown?

 My most significant memory is of just walking around the parks in Koreatown.
-I live really far [away].
-I like walking around [Koreatown] but don’t have a specific place to go.
+I live really [far away].
+I like walking around K-Town, but I don’t have a specific place I like to go.

 What languages do you know how to speak?